SAP-samples/cloud-btp-cli-api-codejam/exercises/08-guids-and-resource-creation/README.md

 fzf
 ```

-In its default state, `fzf` will look for files and present you with a fuzzy-finder interface to narrow the choice down as you type (you can quit out of the interface with `Ctrl-C`).
+In its default state, `fzf` will look for files and present you with a fuzzy-finder interface to narrow the choice down as you type (you can quit out of the interface with <kbd>Ctrl-C</kbd>).

 Now try it out with the regions, encapsulating the invocation into a function: